BrightspaceUI/core/helpers/README.md

 // returns true/false whether the element is focusable isFocusable(node, includeHidden, includeTabbablesOnly, includeDisabled)

+// returns true/false whether the element has :focus-visible or .focus-visible applied isFocusVisibleApplied(node)

 // returns true/false whether the :focus-visible is supported isFocusVisibleSupported()